Jatinch05/cyart-vapt-team/week 2/README.md

 ## Project Overview

-This repository contains the documentation for a full Vulnerability Assessment and Penetration Test (VAPT) conducted on a Metasploitable2 virtual machine as part of the CyArt training program.
+This repository contains the documentation for a full Vulnerability Assessment and Penetration Test (VAPT) conducted on a Metasploitable2 virtual machine as part of the CyArt weekly task.
 The assessment follows the standard VAPT lifecycle, including reconnaissance, scanning, exploitation, post-exploitation, and reporting.

 ## VAPT Workflow / Steps